apache/fluo-website/_recipes-1-2/tools/transient.md

 ## Background

 Some recipes store transient data in a portion of the Fluo table.
-Transient data is data thats continually being added and deleted.
+Transient data is data that's continually being added and deleted.
 Also these transient data ranges contain no long term data.
 The way Fluo works, when data is deleted a delete marker is inserted but the data is actually still there.
 Over time these transient ranges of the table will have a lot more delete markers